ruggeri/tech-notes/randos/automotive/engines/engine-configurations/12-v-twelve.md

   different thirds of the power stroke.
 - You can also do a 180deg flat-twelve offset.
 Again, you'll have 3x cylinders on different thirds of the power stroke.
+  - Why would you do that?
+For lower weight distribution than a 60deg v engine.
+The problem is that the engine is now very wide.
+But if you can do midengine (between wheels), you gain space for the engine width.
+So that's what Ferrari did.

 ## 120deg V12